merenlab/anvio.org/tutorials/trichodesmium-tutorial/chapter-5.md

 </details>

 Read recruitment, or read mapping, is a critical step in most metagenomics projects.
-It allows us to compute coverage and detection statistics, enabling us to (1) estimate an organism's relative abundance and presence-absence in samples, (2) analyze biogeography, and (3) more accurately bin contigs into metagenome-assembled genomes (MAGs).
-It also allows us to identify sequence variants and insertions/deletions, enabling us to do population genetics.
+It allows us to compute [coverage](https://anvio.org/vocabulary/#coverage) and [detection](https://anvio.org/vocabulary/#detection) statistics, enabling us to (1) estimate an organism's relative abundance and presence-absence in samples, (2) analyze biogeography, and (3) more accurately bin contigs into metagenome-assembled genomes (MAGs).
+It also allows us to identify [sequence variants](https://anvio.org/vocabulary/#single-nucleotide-variant-snv) and insertions/deletions, enabling us to do population genetics.

 This chapter of the tutorial covers read recruitment for the case when you have genome(s) to map reads to (that is, the genomes will be your reference sequences).
 We'll use the results to (roughly) analyze the biogeography of our four _Trichodesmium_ species.
 That said, the commands for mapping are similar if you use different types of reference sequences such as a metagenomic assembly (for instance, if you want to get differential coverage for binning) or individual genes (for instance, if you want to analyze the distribution of functions across samples).

 There are many bioinformatic tools for recruiting reads, like [Bowtie 2](https://pmc.ncbi.nlm.nih.gov/articles/PMC3322381/), [BWA](https://arxiv.org/abs/1303.3997), [Strobealign](https://link.springer.com/article/10.1186/s13059-022-02831-7), and [Minimap2](https://doi.org/10.1093/bioinformatics/bty191).
-Anvi'o is not one of them, but it _does_ include several programs to process the output of read recruitment -- specifically, BAM files.
+Anvi'o is not one of them, but it _does_ include several programs to process the output of read recruitment -- specifically, {% include ARTIFACT name="raw-bam-file" text="BAM files" %}.
 And mapping reads is such a common task that the [anvi'o metagenomics workflow](https://anvio.org/help/main/workflows/metagenomics/) includes all the steps for read recruitment.
 Therefore, several 3rd-party software options for read recruitment are typically installed within your anvi'o conda environment, so you should have access to them.

 In this chapter, we will learn how to do the following tasks that _don't involve anvi'o programs_:
 - mapping metagenomic reads to a reference using Bowtie 2